 Thomas Dennis was likely born in England and emigrated to Ireland in about 1673 (847).
 He was a member of the Religious Society of Friends, the Quakers.
 His parents have not been identified, and little is known about his first wife who may have been Jane Tatnell.
-The couple married in Ireland, or perhaps England, in or before 1677.
+The couple married in Ireland, in or before 1677—possibly at Edenberry in County Offaly—or perhaps England.
 In about 1677, a son John Dennis was born to Thomas Dennis and his wife in Ireland.
 On 5 Mar 1679, a second son Samuel Dennis was born in County West Meath, Ireland.
 Apparently, the first wife of Thomas Dennis died in Ireland after the birth of her son Samuel and before Mar 1682.

 On 5 Jan 1719, Thomas Dennis, Sr. and Thomas Dennis, Jr. witnessed the Will of William Alberson in Newton Township of Gloucester County, New Jersey (851).
 William Alberson named his wife, Ester Alberson, and children, William, John, Jane, and Mary.
 At least two of these children were less than 21 years old.
 He also named his wife’s daughter, Hester.
 Heirs would inherit William Alberson’s home farm on fork Creek, opposite to John Mickle’s land and adjoining Thomas Dennis, brother Abraham, Joseph Lowe, and heirs of John Dennis; 300 acres on Egg harbor Road; and personal property.
 Ester Alberson, William Alberson’s wife, was the sole executrix of the estate.
 Thomas Dennis, Thomas Dennis, Jr., and Thomas Sharp witnessed the will.
 The Will of William Alberson was proved on 19 Apr 1720.